GibbsConsulting/django-plotly-dash/README.md

                                                   dropdown_color)
 ```

-Note that the `DelayedDash` constructor requires a name to be specified.
+Note that the `DjangoDash` constructor requires a name to be specified.
 This name is then used to identify the dash app in
 templates:

 ```jinja2